 Corison Winery has sourced Sunbasket Vineyard for over 25 years, sharing it with Shafer Vineyards for many years until they became an exclusively estate winery over 10 years ago.
 Since then, Corison has taken all the fruit.
 Cathy has long valued Sunbasket for its bright red and blue fruit and pretty aromatics.
 Serendipity, and William Martin’s hard work, allowed us to buy it in 2015, adding it to our estate.
-The first thing we did was to convert it to sustainable farming methods.
+The first thing we did was to convert it to sustainable farming methods, and it is now certified organic.
 We were thrilled to release our first Sunbasket Vineyard wines in the fall of 2017!

 Sunbasket Vineyard was originally planted in the early 1950’s by the legendary winemaker, André Tchelistcheff.
 Affectionately known as the ‘Maestro’, he influenced generations of Napa Valley winemakers.
 The vineyard is situated in sunny Saint Helena on the classic alluvial gravelly loam soils that are known as the ‘bench’.
 Referring to the exceptional amount of sunshine in this corner of the world, André called it a “sunbasket”.
 It is truly a great vineyard and we’re proud to continue as stewards of its distinguished heritage.